Letter of Recommendation for a Teacher Example (+ Free Template Download)

 Writing a letter of recommendation, from one teacher to another teacher, is fairly common.
 When writing a letter to another teacher, you should consider mentioning experiences and metrics that support their ability to excel in the teaching position.
 This may be test prep abilities (for example, helping students prepare for standardized tests).
 Or their ability to conduct a classroom.
 Something that makes them stand out from other teachers.

 As the letter writer, you may want to take the student's perspective and talk about the teacher’s class as though you’re a student yourself.
 This can create a great letter for another teacher as they continue their career.

 Roles that may ask for a recommendation letter more than others:

 Reference Letter or Recommendation Letter

-A strong letter will always reference experiences that highlight particular skills or qualities about that person’s character.
-Writing a good letter is easy, but making it a very strong letter of recommendation takes thought into what you perceive the future employer to value with regard to the teaching position or other.
+A strong letter will always reference experiences highlighting particular skills or qualities about that person’s character.
+Writing a good letter is easy, but making it a powerful letter of recommendation takes thought into what you perceive the future employer to value about the teaching position or other.

 Sample Recommendation Letter

 Below is a sample letter to use as a reference.

 - Letter of Recommendation for a College Student